STUDENTS Policy

 Student Publications

-opportunities for practical journalistic experience and for the written
+provide opportunities for practical journalistic experience and for the written

 expression of differing opinions.
 The Board of Education recognizes that